-Located only a few hours from Quito, Cotopaxi is considered the most popular climb in the country.
+Located only 90 minutes from Quito, Cotopaxi is considered the most popular climb in the country.

 Cotopaxi volcano has erupted over 50 times since 1738 and was closed to climbers in 2015 following eruptive activity.
-Thankfully, in 2017 it was re-opened and climbing Cotopaxi is once again attempted by mountain enthusiasts from all over the globe.
+It reopened in 2017 for 5 years, but in late 2022 the Cotopaxi National Park closed again due to volcanic activity.
+The park has recently reopened but climbing Cotopaxi is still prohibited as of April 2023.

-Check out this awesome guide with all the best information on how to summit Cotopaxi volcano!
+The mountain will hopefully open again in 2024, so in preparation please check out this guide with all the information you need to know on how to summit Cotopaxi volcano!

 Reaching the Cotopaxi summit takes two days to complete.
 On day one, all climbers will make their way along one route to the Jose Rivas Refuge (4,864m) which you will be able to see in the distance from the parking lot (4,500m).
 This takes about 1 hour and you’ll be resting here until the early hours of the morning for your summit climb.